someengineering/resoto.com/docs/getting-started/index.md

 import DocCardList from '@theme/DocCardList';
 ```

-This section of the documentation walks you through how to install and use Resoto, step by step.
-Start here if you are new to Resoto.
+This section of the documentation walks you through how to [install](./install-resoto/index.md) and [configure](./configure-cloud-provider-access/index.md) Resoto, step by step.

 <DocCardList />